Cannes Film Festival winners & Academy Award nominations: The Square and Oscar chances of Official Competition favorites

-The Square also became the first Palme d'Or winner directed by a Swedish national since Alf Sjöberg's co-winner Miss Julie (with Vittorio De Sica's Miracle in Milan) more than six decades ago – specifically, at the 1951 Cannes Film Festival (when the top award was known as the Grand Prix – which is now the name of Cannes’ runner-up honor).
+The Square also became the first Palme d’Or winner directed by a Swedish national since Alf Sjöberg’s co-winner Miss Julie (with Vittorio De Sica’s Miracle in Milan) more than six decades ago – specifically, at the 1951 Cannes Film Festival (when the top award was known as the Grand Prix – which is now the name of Cannes’ runner-up honor).

 In the cast of Östlund’s Swedish- and English-language comedy-drama: Danish actor Claes Bang, English actors Elisabeth Moss and Dominic West, and Rise of the Planet of the Apes American actor Terry Notary as a performance artist who takes his “ape act” very seriously.

 Three years ago, Ruben Östlund’s psychological comedy-drama Force Majeure / Turist was awarded the Un Certain Regard Jury Prize (the runner-up prize in that particular Cannes sidebar), later going on to receive Best Foreign Language Film nominations at both the Golden Globes and the Baftas.